nkitan/diffie/README.md

 ### Environment Variables

-You can also set the base path by using the `BASE_PATH` environment variable before starting the server:
+You can override the port setting by using the `PORT` environment variable before starting the server:

 ```
 # On Windows
-set BASE_PATH=C:\path\to\your\files
+set PORT=8080
 npm start

 # On Linux/Mac
-export BASE_PATH=/path/to/your/files
+export PORT=8080
 npm start
 ```

-This allows you to change the base path without modifying the code.
+This allows you to change the port without modifying the configuration file.

 ## Technologies Used